michel-iwaniec/bb-studio/README.md

 "BB Studio" is a heavily-hacked version of the awesome GB Studio by Chris Maltby.

-The original GB Studio can be found [HERE](https://www.gbstudio.dev) for friendly donwloadables and [HERE](https://github.com/chrismaltby/gb-studio) for the source code on github.

 It replaces the Game Boy target with the NES (the Game Boy's "Big Brother").

 You are strongly advised to already be familiar with the original GB Studio, before trying out BB Studio.

+If you are looking for the original GB Studio, the friendly downloadables can be found [HERE](https://www.gbstudio.dev) and the source code can be found [HERE](https://github.com/chrismaltby/gb-studio).

 ## End User License Agreement